observablehq/plot/docs/marks/auto.md

 Plot.autoSpec(olympians, {x: "weight", y: "height", color: "count"})
 ```

-Returns an auto options object with nothing left undefined; the mark type, reducers, and other options are all populated.
+Returns an auto mark *options* object with no option undefined; the mark type, reducers, and other options are all populated.